Carina-P/Love-Pilates/README.md

 I checked wireframes with users and especially younger preferred all information in one page since it is a moderate amount of features: they use mobile device and do not want to click a lot.
 One user suggested to use a carousel for quotes - takes less space.
 I tried that and thougt it was appealing.

+This change also made me change the order of features (sections) to satisfy what the user told me.

 ## Design Choices
 The theme of this sight is Pilates, working out in a smart way, strengthening the body never hurting it.
 The feeling is sensible, calm but also stubborn and strong.
 I looked around different pilates sites to find inspiration and desided that I wanted a hero-image to be a drawn picture - for me it felt more modern.
-I found a picture that I thought was inspiring, found above.
+I found a picture that I thought was inspiring
+(found above).
 And the picture inspired to the colors I have choosen to use.
 I think grey is a cool and neutral color.
 I want to use that and add some colors to make the site more positive and draw attention to it.

+Comment: After testing and talking to users we decided to use more white than grey.

 ### Fonts
 I have choosen **Open Sans** that I think is a modern, friendly, easy to read font.